mikekatz04/LISAanalysistools/README.md

 If you want to install all of the tools associated with LISA Analysis Tools (Fast EMRI Waveforms, BBHx, GBGPU, fastlisaresponse, eryn), see the following instructions.

 LISA Analysis Tools leverages conda environments to install and use necessary packages.
 If you do not have [Anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.anaconda.com/free/miniconda/index.html) installed, you must do this first and load your `base` conda environment.
+Recommended components for install in your conda environment are `lapack`, `gsl`, `hdf5`, which are needed for various waveform packages.

+For an easy full install, follow these instructions.

 First, clone the repo and `cd` to the `LATW` directory.:
 ```